slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On planning and decision making

-Plan ahead and prepare for the highly probable scenarios.<br>
+Plan ahead and prepare for the highly probable scenarios.
 Make the decisions right now.
 When in the moment of making the decision, you have already done it.

 > *'Plan all the way to the end.' -- Robert Greene (29th law of power)*